 When I bought my iPad the only competition were Android Tablet PCs and they just weren’t as user friendly.
 I know several people who have android tablets and none of them use them to take notes during classes: they still use pen and paper.
 I think that’s an essential point: apparently android tablets aren’t responsive enough to actually type on fast enough for daily use.

-The Windows Surface Tablet, promised for winter 2012, is about to change the game.
-It will have a physical keyboard in the shape of a screen protector.
+The Windows Surface Tablet, promised to change the game.
+It has a physical keyboard in the shape of a screen protector.
 This is a smart move, because it will give people something missing from tablets today: blind typing.
 Sure – auto-suggest makes typing on an iPad very fast, but nothing can beaut typing without having to look at your fingers.
 That’s something typing on a screen can never give.